-Abbott announced on 13 September 2017 that the NHS Business Services Authority had approved the listing of the FreeStyle Libre system, on the Drug Tariff.
+Abbott announced in September 2017 that the NHS Business Services Authority had approved the listing of the FreeStyle Libre system, on the Drug Tariff.
 This means, subject to local health economy approval, it will be available on GP prescription in England and Wales, Scotland and Northern Ireland from 1st November 2017.

 Points to note:

 - FreeStyle Libre will not be available on prescription to everyone straightaway.
 It will take some months for CCGs to develop their policy.
 As with any new product which goes on tariff, local clinicians and managers will need to agree pathways and monitoring of use of Libre

 - The countries covered by the national formulary include England, Wales, Northern Ireland and Scotland.

 - The target cohort by Abbott is anyone with diabetes (any type) who uses intensive insulin management needing multiple blood sugar measurements (4 or more per day)

 - Your GP will not be able to prescribe Libre unless the local CCG has agreed to put it in their formulary.